Bianca Andreescu dominates Greet Minnen to reach US Open fourth round

 “I hope that it can continue like this the whole way and I can be 14-0 at the US Open.
 That’s my goal.”

+“He takes time to take out his racket and everything.
+I can see why he’s late in the bathroom.
+I’m 100 per cent sure he doesn’t do that on purpose.
+He has my back on everything, for sure.”

+Iga Swiatek admitted she is feeling the pressure of expectation but the former French Open champion became the only woman to reach at least the fourth round of every slam this year with a 6-3 4-6 6-3 victory over Anett Kontaveit.

-Olympic gold medallist Belinda Bencic continued her fine summer with a 6-2 6-4 victory against American Jessica Pegula.
+She will next face Olympic gold medallist Belinda Bencic who continued her fine summer with a 6-2 6-4 victory against American Jessica Pegula.